-For the oil and gas sources in the np_oilgas sector, the spatial surrogates were updated to those shown in Table 3-19 using 2016 data consistent with what was used to develop the 2016 nonpoint oil and gas emissions.
+For the oil and gas sources in the np\oilgas sector, the spatial surrogates were updated to those shown in Table 3-13 using 2017 data consistent with what was used to develop the 2017 nonpoint oil and gas emissions.
 The exploration and production of oil and gas has increased in terms of quantities and locations over the last seven years, primarily through the use of new technologies, such as hydraulic fracturing.
-ERG prepared census-tract, 2-km, and 4-km sub-county surrogate factors for 23 surrogates for EPA to use in 2016 emissions modeling.
-A technical memo dated December 31, 2018 by ERG provides technical details of how the gridding surrogates were generated.
+ERG prepared census-tract, 2-km, and 4-km sub-county surrogate factors for use in 2017 emissions modeling.
+A technical memo dated by ERG provides technical details of how the gridding surrogates were generated.

-Spatial allocation of np_oilgas emissions to the national 36km and 12km domains used for air quality modeling is accomplished using the spatial surrogates described in ERG's technical memo.
-All spatial surrogates for np_oilgas are developed based on known locations of oil and gas activity for year 2016.
+Spatial allocation of np\oilgas emissions to the national 36km and 12km domains used for air quality modeling is accomplished using the spatial surrogates described in ERG's technical memo.
+All spatial surrogates for np\oilgas are developed based on known locations of oil and gas activity for year 2017.

-These spatial surrogates, numbered 670 through 699, were originally processed at 4km resolution and without gapfilling.
-For use in 2016 beta platform, the surrogates were first gapfilled using fallback surrogates.
-For each surrogate, the last two fallbacks were surrogate 693 (Well Count - All Wells) and 340 (Land Area).
+These spatial surrogates, numbered 670 through 699 and also including 6831, 6832, and 6833, were originally processed at 4km resolution and without gapfilling.
+The surrogates were first gapfilled using fallback surrogates.
+For each surrogate, the last two fallbacks were surrogate 693 (Well Count - All Wells) and 304 (NLCD Open + Low).
 Where appropriate, other surrogates were also part of the gapfilling procedure.
-For example, surrogate 670 (Spud Count - CBM Wells) was first gapfilled with 692 (Spud Count - All Wells), and then 693 and finally 340.
+For example, surrogate 670 (Spud Count - CBM Wells) was first gapfilled with 692 (Spud Count - All Wells), and then 693 and finally 304.
 After gapfilling, surrogates were aggregated to 12km and 36km resolution.
 All gapfilling and aggregating was performed with the Surrogate Tool.